Operation Wayne Grey: Location of captured artillery

 According to witnesses of the assault, namely a Lieutenant Nolan and Captain Yamashita they believed that the mission took place over the border in Cambodia and not in Vietnam as the after action report and map coordinates say.
 They explained how the men of D Company were not given the coordinates of their landing zone or their usual maps, but instead black and white topographic maps that required extensive training to read.
-This coupled with the fact that D Company was in the air for a lot longer then would they would have normally been for a flight of that distance and significant differences in the terrain, the map said they were on a hill when they were not, then what the map showed, added to Nolan and Yamashita’s suspicions.
+This coupled with the fact that D Company was in the air for a lot longer than would they would have normally been for a flight of that distance and significant differences in the terrain, the map said they were on a hill when they were not, then what the map showed, added to Nolan and Yamashita's suspicions.
 Eight days after D Company recaptured the artillery pieces and about halfway through the operation, U.S. Strategic Air Command began its secret bombing campaign against Cambodia.